SaumyaBhandari/Teaching-Object-Oriented-Programming-Java/Final Practice Problems/Final Practice Problems.md

     ![alt text](calculatorUI.png)

 6. Write a Java program with the following structure:
-    a.
-Define an interface 'GeometricShape' with:
+    * Define an interface 'GeometricShape' with:
-        i.  'double calculateArea()'
+        *  'double calculateArea()'
-        ii. 'double calculatePerimeter()'
+        * 'double calculatePerimeter()'
-    b.
-Create a class 'Circle' that implements 'GeometricShape':
+    * Create a class 'Circle' that implements 'GeometricShape':
-        i.
-Include a private double variable for radius ii.
-Use a constructor to initialize radius iii.
-Implement both methods to calculate area and perimeter
+        *  Include a private double variable for radius
+        * Use a constructor to initialize radius
+        * Implement both methods to calculate area and perimeter
-    c.
-Create a 'DemoShape' class with 'main' method:
+    * Create a 'DemoShape' class with 'main' method:
-        i.
-Accept the radius from the user using Scanner ii.
-Instantiate the 'Circle' class
+        *  Accept the radius from the user using Scanner
+        * Instantiate the 'Circle' class
-        iii.
-Call the methods and display area and perimeter formatted to two decimal places
+        * Call the methods and display area and perimeter formatted to two decimal places

 7. Design and implement a Java program simulating a simple banking system.
 Include:
     - A class 'Account' with account number, balance, and methods for deposit and withdrawal